rhaiscript/book/src/engine/optimize/reoptimize.md

 Sometimes it is more efficient to store one single, large script with delimited code blocks guarded by constant variables.
 This script is compiled once to an [`AST`].

-Then, depending on the execution environment, constants are passed into the [`Engine`] and the [`AST`] is _re_-optimized based on those constants via the `Engine::optimize_ast` method, effectively pruning out unused code sections.
+Then, depending on the execution environment, constants are passed into the [`Engine`] and the [`AST`] is _re_-optimized based on those constants via `Engine::optimize_ast`, effectively pruning out unused code sections.

 The final, optimized [`AST`] is then used for evaluations.